Threats to and enemies of butterflies

-So the main current threat to European butterflies is the loss of their habitat due to human influence!
+The main current threat to European butterflies is the loss of their habitat due to human influence!

 But butterflies also have natural enemies like birds, dragonflies, ants, rob-flies, hornets, wasps and spiders.
 Birds are often seen attacking butterflies in flight.
 Crab spiders often spend several days on a flower head, waiting for their next meal to fly in.
 They have excellent forward vision, and move immediately and stealthily towards any butterfly or other insect which settles on the flower.
 Common Toads are major predators of caterpillars.